Our Board Members

 Board Member since April 2022

-Asad Rehman is the Executive Director of the radical anti-poverty and social justice organisation War on Want.
-Asad is a leading climate justice activist whose work over the last 20 years has helped to reframe the climate crisis as a crisis of neoliberal capitalism, inequality and racism.
-Asad helps to co-cordinate the Global Green New Deal Project and was one of the founders of the COP26 Coalition.
-Over the last 35 years, he has worked with many social movements both globally and nationally including the anti-racist movement, the alter-globalisation movement, and the anti-war movement.
+Asad Rehman is the Executive Director of the radical anti-poverty and social justice organization War on Want.
+Asad is a leading climate justice activist whose work over the last 20 years has helped to reframe the climate crisis as a crisis of neoliberal capitalism, inequality, and racism.
+Asad helps to co-coordinate the Global Green New Deal Project and was one of the founders of the COP26 Coalition.
+Over the last 35 years, he has worked with many social movements both globally and nationally, including the anti-racist movement, the alter-globalization movement, and the anti-war movement.

 Alberto Saldamando